-Is it Worth Investing in Litecoin in 2021?
+Is It Worth Investing In Litecoin In 2022?

-Given the fact that Litecoin is the fifteenth-largest cryptocurrency by market cap, it’s believed that investing in Litecoin in 2021 is worth it.
+Given the fact that Litecoin is the twenty-fifth-largest cryptocurrency by market cap, it’s believed that investing in Litecoin in 2022 is worth it.

 Many investors claim that Litecoin in 2022 is worth considering, insisting that its price could grow further in the long term.

 Data show that there also appears to be some significant upside potential for LTC: if the coin continues to show higher lows in the hourly charts, its bull run may continue.

-Though Litecoin is currently trading at $180 with a 24-hour trading volume of $3,113,792,317 - which can’t compare with Bitcoin - Litecoin has some significant growth potential.
+Though Litecoin is currently trading at $133 - which can’t compare with Bitcoin - Litecoin has some significant growth potential.